The NATIONAL FOREST

 John Everitt

-National Forest Company
+Chief Executive//National Forest Company

 Travelling down a dual carriageway, a sign announces that you are entering The National Forest, but you are still on a road, and the landscape hasn’t changed.
 There are trees either side of you, but this isn’t a forest trail, and yet, you are in the forest.
 The forest is all around you, stretching out across towns and villages, criss-crossed with roads and rivers.
 Envisioned in 1990, The National Forest covers an area of over 200 square miles and spans the counties of Derbyshire, Leicestershire and Staffordshire.
 It is a forest in the medieval sense, not just trees, but a variety of different habitats - pasture, grassland, wooded areas and towns.
 Factories stand tall as ancient trees, their towers gleaming; mine shafts creep down into the earth like tree roots.
 And people live and play and work within this forest, a forest that envelops concrete and bricks without taking them over.